Immigration and Border Issues

 More on Immigration and Border Issues

 Washington, D.C. – Today, Congressional Hispanic Caucus (CHC) Members released the following statements on the U.S. v.
-Texas oral arguments.
-The Supreme Court is hearing oral arguments on expanded Deferred Action for Childhood Arrivals (DACA) and Deferred Action for Parents of Americans and Lawful Permanent Residents (DAPA).
+Texas ruling.
+The 4-4 tie means that President Obama’s Deferred Action for Parents of Americans and Lawful Permanent Residents (DAPA) and the expansion of Deferred Action for Childhood Arrivals (DACA) cannot move forward for implementation.